Eckersleyful/MaintenanceTaskREST/README.md

 1: Clone the repository and navigate to src\main\resources and open application.properties

-2: Change spring.datasource.url to where ever your MySQL is running on
+2: Change spring.datasource.url to where ever your MySQL is running on Note that xyz:port/SCHEMA the SCHEMA has to point whatever schema already exists in the DB.
+The API does not create one dynamically.

 3: Change spring.datasource.username and -.password to your own.
 Make sure the user has create and write permissions.
 Currently just generic admin/admin.